uragirii/rusty-web-server/README.md

 ## What can it do?

 Welp being a very simple web server it can't do much.
-Currently, it can recieve and parse the `Request`.
+Currently, it can recieve and parse the `Request` and now it returns a very minimal `Response` also!
 I have some todos for it but I'm sure if they would be completed.

 To run, make sure you have Rust installed and then simply do `cargo run` inside the project dir.